riedyw/PoshFunctions/Docs/ConvertTo-DateTime.md

 ```

 ### -UTC
-Forces the output to be in the UTC timezone.
+Switch to force the output to be in the UTC timezone.
 Alias of this parameter is 'Zulu'

 ```yaml